Year over year, the value of globally exported milk rose by 9.7% from $30.2 billion during 2020.

 100. | Kenya | $498,000 | -70.1% |

 You can change the presentation order by clicking the triangle icon at the top of the columns.
-The right-most column shows the percentage increase in the value of exported milk from 2017 to 2021.
-(An entry of 0% in that column means no 2017 data was available.)
+The right-most column shows the percentage increase in the value of exported milk from 2018 to 2022.

 See also Top Milk Imports by Country, New Zealand’s Top 10 Exports, New Zealand’s Top Trading Partners, Germany’s Top Trading Partners and Wine Exports by Country